-The portion was good, within the light and fluffy bun was a nice thick succulent burger that was perfectly pink.
+The portion was good.
+Within the light and fluffy bun was a nice thick succulent burger that was perfectly pink.
 I asked to have bacon and mature cheddar as toppings; the flavours contributed well to the overall taste and really helped to satisfy my craving.
-The gorgeous fresh ingredients combined with a bit of cooking know how make a truly delicious and of course juicy burger.
+The gorgeous fresh ingredients combined with a bit of cooking know how to make a truly delicious and juicy burger.
 The leaves were still cool and crisp, the bacon added a lovely salty aspect to it and the mature cheddar perfectly rounded the flavour.
 The chips that accompanied the dish were large and hand cut.
 I have to admit I was defeated by the burger and had to leave some of the chips and bun behind in the hope that I could squeeze in a dessert.
 This burger was very popular with the other restaurant goers and I noticed quite a few people had ordered the same.

 Room for Dessert?

 Barely, but we had to give it a try for research purposes of course.